Overview of Average Retirement Savings by Age

-When we look at everyone en masse, you can see by the chart below that people have saved almost nothing, regardless of age.
+When we look at everyone en masse, you can see from the chart below that people have saved almost nothing, regardless of age.

-But it does not make sense to include the people who report they indeed have saved nothing — about half of Americans.
-Here is the same chart but those who say they have no retirement savings are excluded.
-Note that for some odd reason, the EPI uses median in the first chart (the best measure) and mean in the chart below.
+But it does not make sense to include the people who report they indeed have saved nothing -- about half of Americans.
+Here is the same chart, a breakdown of average retirement savings by age, but we exclude those with no savings.
+Note that for some odd reason, the EPI uses median in the above chart (the best measure) and mean in the chart below.
 Using the mean makes the data appear better than reality.

-And the last chart shows us everyone with the difference between mean (distorted by the by the wealthy) and median (a better measure).
+And the chart below shows us everyone with the difference between mean (distorted by the by the wealthy) and median (a better measure).